|

 More on this later.

-The FXEXE: EAWPRO Edition special effects update
+The FXEXE: EAWPRO Edition is a

 contains its own readme with install instructions.

 up and running first.
-Also see my 'FXEXE Patches Help
+Also read my 'FXEXE Patches Guide' for download links, install directions and additional

-- CodeGroup Patches:
+- CodeGroup Patches (or standalones):

 These